Career Education for High School Students

 About 80% of students in college end up changing their major at least once, according to the National Center for Education Statistics.

-1- Our students love playing this career exploration activity.
+1- Our students love playing this career exploration for high school activity.
 It is a fact or fiction game that gets them thinking about different careers and the workforce.
+It is an effective way to give them short bites of information in a fun way.
+My students always look forward to the little challenge of these questions each day and can even help them identify their future career plans!

 2- An interest inventory- Another way to get students thinking about future careers is to do an interest inventory.
-This CTE careers cluster student inventory is a great start to helping students begin to think about their strengths and interests.
-It also describes the 16 Career Clusters.
+This CTE careers cluster student inventory is a great start to helping young adults begin to think about their strengths and interests and maybe even start thinking about their “dream job”.
+It also describes the 16 Career Clusters and explains various careers to which many kids have not been exposed in their lives.
+Starting in early high school or middle school is a great idea because some students may show an interest in your high school technical education program.

-3- Bell Ringers- I am a huge fan of bell ringer journals for classroom management in high school and we use the Career Exploration Bell Ringer Journal at the beginning of each class to help our students think about career exploration.
+3- Bell Ringers- I am a huge fan of bell ringer journals for classroom management in high school.
+We use the Career Exploration Bell Ringer Journal at the beginning of each class to help our students think about soft skills and career exploration.
 Not only do they get your students thinking about career exploration, but they can create a great classroom routine that helps you and them.

 4- Have community members come into the classroom and discuss their careers.
 This is another great way to help students understand the opportunities available to them after graduation.
 Bringing into the classroom an engineer, a health care professional, a police officer, a computer technician, a business owner, an electrician, and more can help to educate the kids about the workforce.